Markov Decision Processes with Long-Term Average Constraints: Introduction

 The problem setup, where the system dynamics are known, is extensively studied \citep{altman1999constrained}.
 For a constrained setup, the optimal policy is possibly stochastic \citep{altman1999constrained,puterman2014markov}.
 In the domain where the agent learns the system dynamics and aims to learn good policies online, there has been work where to show asymptotic convergence to optimal policies \citep{gattami2021reinforcement}, or even provide regret guarantees when the MDP is episodic \citep{zheng2020constrained,ding2021provably}.
 Recently, \citep{singh2020learning} considered the problem of online optimization of infinite-horizon communicating Markov Decision Processes with long-term average constraints.
-They propose a mixing based policy where the at every time step $t$, the agent selects an action from the optimal optimistic policy with probability $1-\gamma_t$ or selects an action uniformly at random with probability $\gamma_t$.
-Using a $\gamma_t = \Theta(t^{-1/4})$, they obtain a regret bound of $\Tilde{O}\left(S\sqrt{AT^{1.5}}\right)$\footnote{$\Tilde{O}(\cdot)$ hides the logarithmic terms}.
-Additionally, finding the optimistic policy is a computationally intensive task as the number of optimization variables become $S^3\times A^2$ for MDP with $S$ states and $A$ actions.
+They provide an optimism based algorithm where confidence bounds on each transition probabilities $p(s'|s,a)$ is constructed.
+Using this, they obtain a regret bound of $\Tilde{O}\left(\sqrt{SAT} + T_MT^{2/3}\right)$\footnote{$\Tilde{O}(\cdot)$ hides the logarithmic terms}.
+Additionally, finding the optimistic policy is a computationally intensive task as the number of optimization variables become $S^2\times A$ for MDP with $S$ states and $A$ actions.

+In this paper, we consider the reinforcement learning an infinite-horizon ergodic MDP \citep{tarbouriech2019active,gattami2021reinforcement} with long-term average constraints.
+We use $\ell_1$ deviation bounds \citep{jaksch2010near} and use a Bellman error analysis to bound the reward regret of the MDP as $\Tilde{O}(T_MS\sqrt{AT})$.
+Additionally, we also bound the constraint violations as $\Tilde{O}(T_MS\sqrt{AT})$.
+We propose a posterior sampling based algorithm where we sample the transition dynamics using a Dirichlet distribution \citep{osband2013more}, which achieves this regret bound.